diana-alamari/DH110-21/a01/README.md

 **3. User control and freedom**
-Users often choose system functions by mistake.
+> - Users often choose system functions by mistake.
-Provide a clearly marked "out" to leave an unwanted state without having to go through an extended dialogue.
+> - Provide a clearly marked "out" to leave an unwanted state without having to go through an extended dialogue.
-Support undo and redo.
+> - Support undo and redo.

 **Evaluation**
 - Good: Website allows one to smoothly return to the previous page with the browser’s standard previous page/undo button.
 - Bad: Page sources particularly for news updates are very confusing between which to maneuver.
 The “news”, “press release”, and “featured” selections above each news update blog are misleading; they all lead to their own pages only when you click them on those news blog pages.
 There is no option to undo those selections and head back to the main news menu on those pages, even though those pages say that they subsequently are derived from that “news” page.

+> **Suggestions**
+>  - Create an option to go back to the source (news page) or undo selections.